Mount Burrell

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Mount Burrell, and the surrounding areas.

 Demographics

 In 2011, the population of Mount Burrell was 484, with 49.8% female and 50.2% male.
 The median age of the Mount Burrell population was 47 years of age, 10 years above the Australian median.
 77.9% of people living in Mount Burrell were born in Australia.
 The other top responses for country of birth were England 5%, New Zealand 2.9%, Germany 1.2%, Switzerland 1%, Fiji 0.8%, and 10.9% other countries.
 91.9% of people spoke only English at home; the next most common languages were 1.7% German, 1% Dutch, 1% African Languages, 3.7% other languages.